-The finest example of Neoclassical architecture in the historic district, if not in all of Brooklyn, this monumental 50 foot wide limestone mansion retains many of its original architectural details, including huge public rooms clad in rare woods, sweeping Gone with the Wind staircase, intricate plaster details, eight foot foot high Italian marble fireplace, grand marble entry hall with bronze doors, and a vaulted ceiling.
+The finest example of neo-Classical architecture in the historic district, if not in all of Brooklyn, this monumental 50-foot wide limestone mansion retains many of its original architectural details, including huge public rooms clad in rare woods, sweeping Gone with the Wind staircase, intricate plaster details, 8-foot high Italian marble fireplace, and a grand marble entry hall with bronze doors and vaulted ceiling.
 It is a symmetrical house with an imposing, curved central bay, and four fluted, modified Corinthian columns at the entrance.

 The entire home is of exceptionally fine quality, an elegant composition that is as breathtaking as it is dignified.
 For the discerning buyer looking for the absolute trophy home, this residence can be restored to its former grandeur.
-Covering three full floors, plus a basement level, the impressive floor plan affords unlimited possibilities to create an extraordinary and unique mansion.
+Covering three full floors, plus a garden level, the impressive floor plan affords unlimited possibilities to create an extraordinary and unique mansion.